soumukhe/aciCloudABC-FreeRadius/README.md

   # authorize file is where you define users and avPairs: <br>
   1. ssh in to the azure VM.   ssh -i sshPrivKeyName azureuser@azureVM_ip   To find the IP, please go to the Terraform Directory  "azurerm-vmmain" and do terraform output <br>
   2. cd aciCloudABC-FreeRadius <br>
+  3. make your encrypted password that you will use. e.g.  radcrypt admin123 <br>
-  3. vi ~/aciCloudABC-FreeRadius/raddb/mods-config/files/authorize <br>
+  4. vi ~/aciCloudABC-FreeRadius/raddb/mods-config/files/authorize   Make sure to use the encrypted password from step 3 above. <br>
-  4. docker-compose restart <br>
+  5. docker-compose restart <br>

  radius secret for this setup is:     sharedSecret    # defined in /etc/raddb/clients.conf <br>